 When most people think of Cincinnati parks, they may think of picnic tables or park shelters, but I think of Ault Park weddings, Alms park engagement shoots, Devou park family photos, and fun couples shoots at Mt.
 Storm Park.
 I picture a bride in a gorgeous gown being picked up by her handsome groom with the Cincinnati skyline in the background.
 I think of two newly weds looking down the Ohio river with their whole lives ahead of them whistling "...life is but a dream..." to themselves.
 Cincinnati has so many beautiful and unique parks that bring such a different pallet, you almost can't go wrong!

-Lastly, when it comes to shooting park weddings in Cincinnati, it's important to know their location.
-Not all of these parks will host weddings, but if your venue is close enough, we can steal away for a quick wedding party or bride/groom sessions.
+When it comes to shooting park weddings in Cincinnati, it's important to know about their location.
+Not all of these parks will host weddings, but if your venue is close enough, we can steal away for some photos with the wedding party or just the bride and groom.
 If you are looking for a park with woods, lakes, rolling hills, and/or bridges, you may want to take a look at Glenwood Gardens, French Park, Sharon Woods, or Woodland Mound.
 If you want beautiful city views and gorgeous structures, go to Mt.
 Storm Park, Bellevue Hill Park, Devou Park, George Rogers Clark Park, or Smale Park.

 I would love to offer any information I possibly can about parks in Cincinnati and how photogenic they are --even if you already have a wedding photographer.
 Feel free to contact me and ask any questions that you may have about the parks in Cincinnati, and I'll offer as much wisdom as I can! :)